josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 ---

-## 🕯️ These Are Opposite Movements

-The similarity of the names can obscure the importance of the distinction.

-### 🧠 Atzmi Yisrael

-**An external Israel enters the architecture of the self.**

-> **Israel → self**

-The central question becomes:

-> **What happens to me when something happens to Israel?**

-If differentiation becomes weak, criticism of Israel can become psychologically self-threatening.

----

 ## 🔮 Yisrael She-be'atzmi — ישראל שבעצמי

-**The Yisrael within me: an interior Jewish object from which the external world may be encountered and judged.**
+**The Yisrael within me: an interior Jewish orientation from which the external world may be encountered and judged.**

+*Yisrael she-be'atzmi* is another **working Polaris term**.

-*Yisrael she-be'atzmi* is deliberately **not another name for Atzmi Yisrael**.
+It is deliberately not another name for Atzmi Yisrael.

-The direction is different.

-Atzmi Yisrael describes:

-> **Israel → self**

-Yisrael she-be'atzmi describes:

-> **self → Yisrael within**
+Nor are we claiming that *Yisrael she-be'atzmi* is an established Maimonidean, rabbinic, kabbalistic, psychoanalytic, or Jewish-studies technical category.

+We are offering language for something this cluster needs to distinguish.

-It names an interior Yisrael: something discovered, cultivated, inherited, interpreted, argued with, and carried within Jewish interior life.
+Yisrael she-be'atzmi names an interior Yisrael: something discovered, cultivated, inherited, interpreted, argued with, and carried within Jewish interior life.

 This might include: